joy2362/seujobportal/README.md

 ## About SeuJobPortal

-SeuJobPortal is a web based which is only for Southeast university.This is a final year project.In this project There is 4 type of user
+SeuJobPortal is a job finding web application but not like every other job finding application it is only for southeast university.In this project There is 4 type of user
 - Teacher
 - Alumni
 - Student
 - Admin

-This project is made with laravel and vue.js and use vuetify for component design.
-More Details will be added in future.
+There are several package include in this project
+-jwt
+-vue route
+-vuetify
+-sweetalert2
+-tiptap-vuetify
+-vuelidate
+-vuetify-loader